anna-kozh/blog/_posts/2024-06-17-Multi-cultural.md

 I learned to be direct from an early age.
 In my culture, nobody hesitates to correct others, and criticism is delivered quite honestly.
 People usually speak to the point and keep their words concise.
 This style of communication can seem blunt, even when that is not the intention.
 I never saw a problem with it since everyone around me communicated this way.
  </p>

-<p>When I immigrated to Australia, I learned that people there are reserved, indirect, and conflict-averse.
+<p>When I immigrated to Australia, I learned that people there were reserved, indirect, and conflict-averse.
 It took me a long time to find a balance between being honest and being blunt, between being concise and abrasive, expressing my opinion, but also considering others' perspectives.
  </p>

  <p>I didn't expect changing my communication style to be such a big part of adapting to my new country.
 Even more so, I didn’t anticipate facing a whole new communication challenge when I started working with a remote team from South Asia.</p>